ORNL-QCI/ExaTENSOR/GFC/README.md

     4) Predicated active scan: The iterator traverses the entire container or its part and applies a user-defined action to each element that satisfies a certain condition.
-   Active scans require a user-specified action defined either as a procedure with a specific generic interface (stateless) or a Fortran function object, both defined in file gfc_base.F90.
+   Active scans require a user-specified action defined either as a stateless procedure with a specific generic interface or a Fortran function object, both defined in file gfc_base.F90.
    Additionally, active scans allow for a time-limited execution, in which the scan is interrupted after some time interval specified by a user.